large expensive house

 "Oh, Dave, you don't know how happy you've made me!
 I want more than anything for us to start a family."

 With the prospect of motherhood on the horizon, Trisha's outlook brightened considerably, and she became more outgoing.
-She began visiting her neighbors and soon joined the local coffee klatch.
-None of her newfound friends worked, and all had husbands who were wealthy and successful in their chosen fields, be it law, medicine, business or the arts.
-Two of the women were pregnant, three had small children and two others, like Trisha, were new to the development and anxious to start a family.
+She began socializing with her neighbors and soon joined the local coffee klatch.
+Like her, none of her newfound friends worked, and all had husbands who were wealthy and successful in their chosen fields, be it law, medicine, business or the arts.
+Two of the women were pregnant, three had small children and two others, like Trisha, were new to the neighborhood and anxious to start a family.

 It was as September was drawing to a close that Trisha announced to her friends over cake and coffee that she was pregnant.